borkdude/re-find.web/README.md

 Copyright © 2018 Michiel Borkent

-Distributed under the MIT License.
-See LICENSE in the root of this project.
+Distributed under the EPL License, same as Clojure.
+See LICENSE.